MicrosoftDocs/azure-dev-docs/articles/ai/get-started-multi-agents.md

 - The ability to deploy `gpt-35-turbo-0613`,`gpt-4-1106-Preview`, and `gpt-4o-2024-05-13` Azure OpenAI models.

-- A versatile region.
+- An appropriate region.
 We recommend using Canada East, because this region has access to all required models and services.

 - The [Azure Developer CLI](/azure/developer/azure-developer-cli).